We also encourage you to call before visiting any county office.

 We hope not, but don’t know for sure.
 The anticipated construction start for the libraries, park and community center is still winter 2022.
 The construction schedule will be updated, if necessary, after the master planning process is complete.69266

 NCPRD parks, trails and natural areas remain open to the public.
-Park visitors must follow social distancing rules and keep 6 feet from others.
+Park visitors must follow social distancing rules and keep 6 feet from others.69266

 We are deep cleaning and sanitizing all surfaces in the Milwaukie Center and North Clackamas Aquatic Park while the facilities are closed.69266

 Yes.
-In accordance with orders and advice from Governor Kate Brown, the Oregon Health Authority and Clackamas County, to help slow the spread of COVID-19 and protect the public health, the North Clackamas Parks and Recreation District (NCPRD) has closed all indoor facilities and canceled all programming and events until further notice.69266
+In accordance with orders and advice from Governor Kate Brown, the Oregon Health Authority and Clackamas County, to help slow the spread of COVID-19 and protect the public health, NCPRD has closed all indoor facilities and canceled all programming and events until further notice.69266

 Although the Milwaukie Center is closed until further notice, the Meals on Wheels program is continuing to operate as normal.
 Please call 503-653-8100 for anyone in need of contacting us directly.69266

 We hope not, but don’t know for sure at this time.
 NCPRD staff continues to apply for grants and do essential work to bring the Milwaukie Bay Park Project to fruition.
-The project is on schedule for the design team to begin design and engineering drawings in summer 2020.
+The design team began design and engineering drawings in summer 2020, as scheduled.
 If the schedule changes due to COVID-19 impacts, staff will provide updates to the community.69266

 Yes, we can help you access resources.
 Our staff is working remotely and is available to businesses.